h-arvir/QnA2/README.md

 4. **No text extracted**
    - The PDF might be image-based (OCR will run automatically)
    - The PDF might be corrupted or password-protected

+5. **"Model not available" or 404 errors**
+   - The Gemini API models may have been updated
+   - Ensure you're using a valid API key
+   - Try refreshing the page and attempting again

+6. **"Access forbidden" (403 errors)**
+   - Check if your API key has the necessary permissions
+   - Verify the API key is correctly entered
+   - Ensure the Generative Language API is enabled in your Google Cloud project

 ## Development